KCLarity at SemEval-2026 Task 6: Encoder and Zero-Shot Approaches to Political Evasion Detection: Results

 Official rankings were determined on the hidden evaluation set via CodaBench, as described in Section~\ref{sec:data_splits}.
 We submitted two systems for both tasks: (1) a majority-vote ensemble of five RoBERTa-large models trained on evasion labels, with clarity inferred via the taxonomy, and (2) zero-shot GPT-5.2 with the prompt in Appendix~\ref{app:llm_prompt}.
 While encoder results in this paper are averaged over three seeds for scientific rigour, the submitted ensemble uses five seeds with per-instance majority voting.

-Our best-performing system on the hidden set is GPT-5.2, achieving evasion-based clarity F1 = 0.74 (Task~1, ranked 22nd out of 44) and evasion F1 = 0.50 (Task~2, ranked 13th out of 33).
-The RoBERTa-large ensemble achieved lower scores of F1 = 0.72 and F1 = 0.45 for evasion-based clarity and evasion, respectively.
-This reverses the trend observed on the public test set (Section~\ref{sec:results-encoder}), where encoders outperformed GPT-5.2.
+Our best-performing system on the hidden set is GPT-5.2, achieving evasion-based clarity F1 = 0.74 (Task~1, ranked 22nd out of 44) and evasion F1 = 0.50 (Task~2, ranked 13th out of 33) \citep{thomas2026semeval2026task6clarity}.
+The RoBERTa-large ensemble achieved lower scores, with F1 = 0.72 for evasion-based clarity and F1 = 0.45 for evasion.\footnote{While only the best system was recorded on the leaderboard, our RoBERTa-large ensemble would have ranked approximately 25th out of 44 for Task~1 and 18th out of 33 for Task~2 if it had been submitted instead of our best system \citep{thomas2026semeval2026task6clarity}.} This reverses the trend observed on the public test set (Section~\ref{sec:results-encoder}), where encoder-based models outperform GPT-5.2.

 Notably, both systems improved substantially from public to hidden test (RoBERTa-large clarity: 0.661 $\rightarrow$ 0.72; GPT-5.2 clarity: 0.626 $\rightarrow$ 0.74).
 Given the tight variance reported in Table~\ref{tab:encoder_results}, we do not attribute the encoder improvement only to the five-seed ensemble.
 We hypothesise that this gap may reflect distributional differences between the public and hidden test sets, potentially favouring labels on which models performed better.
 Additionally, GPT-5.2 outperforming the encoders on the hidden set suggests that the fine-tuned models may have partially overfitted to the training distribution, though the marked improvement of encoders on the hidden set complicates this interpretation.